aporeto-inc/trireme-lib/README.md

 Welcome to Trireme, an open-source library curated by Aporeto to provide segmentation for cloud-native applications.
 Trireme makes it possible to setup security policies and segment applications by enforcing end-to-end authentication and authorization and without the need for complex control planes or IP/port-centric ACLs and east-west firewalls.

-In the Trireme world, an end-point can be a container, Kubernetes POD, or in general any Linux process and will be referred as Processing Unit (PU) in this discussion.
+In the Trireme world, a processing unit end-point can be a container, Kubernetes POD, or a general Linux process.
+We will be referring to processing units as PUs throughout this discussion.

-The technology behind Trireme is actually very simple:
+The technology behind Trireme is streamlined, elegant, and simple:

-1. Every PU gets an identity description.
-The identity is the set of attributes/metadata that can describe the container as key/value pairs and Trireme provides an extensible interface for defining such an identity.
-Users can choose methods custom to their environment for defining PU identity.
-For example in a Kubernetes environment, the identity can be the set of labels identifying a POD.
+1. The identity is the set of attributes and metadata that describes the container as key/value pairs.
+Trireme provides an extensible interface for defining these identities.
+Users can choose customized methods appropriate to their environment for establishing PU identity.
+For example, in a Kubernetes environment, the identity can be the set of labels identifying a POD.
-2. An authorization policy that defines when containers with different types of identity attributes can interact or exchange traffic.
-The authorization policy essentially implements an Attribute Based Access Control (ABAC) mechanism (https://en.wikipedia.org/wiki/Attribute-Based_Access_Control) , where the policy describes relationships between identity attributes. (for an intro to ABAC see the NIST Video https://www.youtube.com/watch?v=cgTa7YnGfHA)
+2. There is an authorization policy that defines when containers with different types of identity attributes can interact or exchange traffic.
+The authorization policy implements an Attribute-Based Access Control (ABAC) mechanism (https://en.wikipedia.org/wiki/Attribute-Based_Access_Control), where the policy describes relationships between identity attributes (for an intro to ABAC see the NIST Video https://www.youtube.com/watch?v=cgTa7YnGfHA).
 3. Every communication between two processes or containers is controlled through a cryptographic end-to-end authentication and authorization step, by overlaying an authorization function over the TCP negotiation.
 The authorization steps are performed during the `SYN`/`SYNACK`/`ACK` negotiation.

-The result of this approach is that application segmentation is completely decoupled from the underlying network IP addresses and it is centered around workload identity attributes and interactions between workloads.
-Application segmentation can be simply achieved by managing application identity and authorization policy and the granularity of the segmentation can be refined based on the needs of the platform.
+The result of this approach is the decoupling of application segmentation from the underlying network IP addresses because this approach is centered on workload identity attributes and interactions between workloads.
+Application segmentation can be achieved simply by managing application identity and authorization policy.
+Segmentation granularity can be adjusted based on the needs of the platform.

 Trireme is a node-centric library.
 Each node participating in the Trireme cluster must spawn one instance of a process that uses this library to transparently insert the authentication and authorization step.
-Trireme provides the data path functions, but does not implement either the identity management or the policy resolution functions.
-This depends on the specific operational environment.
-Users of the have to provide the PolicyLogic (ABAC “rules”) to Trireme for well-defined Processing Units (PUs), such as containers.
+Trireme provides the data path functions but does not implement either the identity management or the policy resolution function.
+Function implementation depends on the particular operational environment.
+Users of the have to provide PolicyLogic (ABAC “rules”) to Trireme for well-defined PUs, such as containers.

-[This example ](https://github.com/aporeto-inc/trireme/tree/master/example) is a good and straightforward implementation of the PolicyLogic for a simple use-case.
+[This example ](https://github.com/aporeto-inc/trireme/tree/master/example) is a straightforward implementation of the PolicyLogic for a simple use-case.

 [Kubernetes-Integration ] (https://github.com/aporeto-inc/kubernetes-integration) is a full implementation of PolicyLogic that follows the Kubernetes Network Policies model.

 # Security Model

-With Trireme, there is no need to define any security rules with IPs, port numbers or ACLs.
+With Trireme, there is no need to define any security rules with IPs, port numbers, or ACLs.
 Everything is based on identity attributes; your IP and port allocation scheme is not relevant to Trireme and it is compatible with most underlying networking technologies.
 The end-to-end authentication and authorization approach is also compatible with NATs and IPv4/IPv6 translations.

-A Processing Unit (PU) is a logical unit of control to which you attach identity and authorization policies.
-It provides a simple mechanism where the identity is derived out of the Docker manifest, but other mechanisms are possible for more sophisticated identity definition.
-For instance, you may want to tag your 3-tier container application as "frontend," "backend," and "database", by associating the corresponding  labels with the containers and these labels become the identity.
-A policy for the “backend” containers is simply to accept traffic only from the “frontend” containers.
-Alternatively, an orchestration system might define a composite identity for each container and more sophisticated policies.
+A PU is a logical unit of control to which you attach identity and authorization policies.
+It provides a simple mechanism where the identity is derived out of the Docker manifest; however, other mechanisms are possible for more sophisticated identity definition.
+For instance, you may want to tag your 3-tier container application as "frontend," "backend," and "database."
+By associating corresponding labels and containers, these labels become "the identity."
+A policy for the “backend” containers can simply to accept traffic only from “frontend” containers.
+Alternatively, an orchestration system might define a composite identity for each container and implement more sophisticated policies.

-The Policy Logic defines the set of authorization rules as a function of the identity of attributes and loads these rules into Trireme when a container is instantiated.
-The authorization rules describe the set of identities that the particular container is allowed to interact with.
-We provide an example of this integration logic with Kubernetes in [link] and an example of simplistic policy where two containers can only talk to each other if they have the same labels in [link].
-Each rule defines a match based on the identity attributes and it assumes a white-list model where everything is dropped unless explicitly allowed by the authorization policy.
+PolicyLogic defines the set of authorization rules as a function of the identity of attributes and loads these rules into Trireme when a container is instantiated.
+Authorization rules describe the set of identities with which a particular container is allowed to interact.
+We provide an example of this integration logic with Kubernetes in [link].
+Furthermore, we provide an example of a simple policy where two containers can only talk to each other if they have matching labels in [link].
+Each rule defines a match based on the identity attributes.
+PolicyLogic assumes a whitelist model where everything is dropped unless explicitly allowed by the authorization policy.

 PU identities are cryptographically signed with a node specific secret and sent as part of a TCP connection setup negotiation.
-Trireme supports both mutual authorization or receiver only authorization and supports two authentication and signing modes:  a pre-shared key mechanism and a PKI mechanism based on ECDSA.
+Trireme supports both mutual and receiver-only authorization.
+Moreover, it supports two authentication and signing modes: (1) A pre-shared key and (2) a PKI mechanism based on ECDSA.
 In the case of ECDSA, public keys are either transmitted on the wire or pre-populated through an out-of-band mechanism to improve efficiency.
-Trireme supports two identity encoding mechanisms:  either as a signed JSON Web Token (JWT) or through a custom binary mapping mechanism.
+Trireme also supports two identity encoding mechanisms: (1) A signed JSON Web Token (JWT) and (2) a custom binary mapping mechanism.

 With these mechanisms, the Trireme agent on each node will only allow communication after an end-to-end authentication and authorization step is performed between the containers.